powmedia/backbone-forms/README.md

 List
 ----

-Creates a sortable and editable list of items, which can be any of the above schema types, e.g. Object, Number, TextField etc.
+Creates a sortable and editable list of items, which can be any of the above schema types, e.g. Object, Number, Text etc.

 (Requires jQuery UI)